Skip to main content

 In a black-box engagement, the tester is not granted any access to the applications or networks.
 The tester must perform reconnaissance to obtain the sensitive knowledge needed to proceed.

 This type of testing is the most realistic simulation of a cyberattack.
 However, it also requires a great deal of time and has the greatest potential to overlook a vulnerability that exists within the internal part of a network or application.
-A real-life attacker generally does not have any time constraints and can take months to develop an attack plan waiting for the right opportunity.

 In addition, many defensive tools exist within networks to help prevent an existing vulnerability from being exploited.
 Some web browsers now have settings to circumvent an attack even if a weakness still exists.
 All that may be required to exploit that vulnerability is a variation of settings or a connection from a different browser version.

 Just because a configuration prevents the vulnerability from being found or exploited does not necessarily mean the vulnerability does not exist or is actually being mitigated.
 It only means that some outside force is buffering the result.
-This can result in a false sense of security that may be exploited at a later time by someone who has more time to explore this attack surface more greatly.
+This can result in a false sense of security that may be exploited at a later time by someone who has more time to explore this attack surface more thoroughly.

 Grey-Box Penetration Testing

 With grey-box testing, the tester is granted some internal access and knowledge that may come in the form of lower-level credentials, application logic flow charts, or network infrastructure maps.
-This can simulate an attacker that has already penetrated the perimeter and has limited internal access to the network.
+This can simulate an attacker who has already penetrated the perimeter and has limited internal access to the network.

 In addition, some types of vulnerabilities can only be discovered by looking at the source code or configuration settings.
 A tester with no prior knowledge would likely never stumble across these less common issues.